 Yehudit devotes most of her time to running the two festivals.
 She is responsible for contacts with artists and performers in Israel, managing the festival office, planning the program and publicity and designing the venue layout.
 She also coordinates manpower and all connections with the venue and its staff.

-All major decisions are made by Yehudit and Menachem when they can find time to sit down together between their various roles as English teachers, festival organizers, parents and grandparents.
-This happens on car journeys and occasionally when they are at home.
+All major decisions are made by Yehudit and Menachem when they can find time to sit down together between their various roles as Festival organizers, Radio presenter (Menachem), NLP Practitioner (Yehudit), parents and grandparents.
 Fortunately, they live in the same house!